Intervention/docs/image/v3/getting-started/formats.md

 ### Convert Colors to Other Colorspaces or Formats

 Colors can always be converted to the supported color spaces.
-This is possible even if the driver does not support that color space.
+This is possible even if the driver does not support the desired color space.

-Although the two drivers only support RGB and CMYK color spaces, color objects can also be converted into the following formats.
+Color objects can also be converted into the following formats.

 - `Intervention\Image\Colors\Rgb\Colorspace`
 - `Intervention\Image\Colors\Cmyk\Colorspace`